pippim/pippim.github.io/index.md

 ![Github Octacat Mascot by pngwing.com](/assets/img/pngwing.com.png){: style="float: left" height="50%" width="50%"}{:class="img-responsive"}
-See the <a href="about.html" style="display: inline" class="button">❓ About</a> page to learn what the name pippim stands for. *(Hint: it's nothing)*
+Click the <kbd>❓ About</kbd> button above to learn what the name pippim stands for. *(Hint: it's nothing)*

-See the <a href="answers.html" style="display: inline" class="button">✅ Answers</a> page to read solutions for problems everyday people had using computers.
-Mostly in Linux and specifically in Ubuntu.
+Click the <kbd>✅ Answers</kbd> button above to read solutions for problems everyday people (*and experts in other fields*) had using computers.
+Mostly for problems in Linux and specifically in Ubuntu.

-See the <a href="programs.html" style="display: inline" class="button">💻 Programs</a> page for full fledged applications that make your life easier.
+The <kbd>💻 Programs</kbd> button leads you to applicationss pippim created to make your life easier.

-Click the <a href="mailto:pippim.com@gmail.com" style="display: inline" class="button">📧 Email</a> button to send an email to pippim!
+Click the <kbd>📧 Email</kbd> button to send an email to pippim.
+You can also click the link below.

 **Image credit:** [PNGWING](https://www.pngwing.com/en/free-png-medya)